lennartbrandin/profiling-report/main.typ

 ) <gprof-callgraph>

 E.g in @gprof-callgraph `main [1]` all children are only called exclusivly by itself, while `get_object [3]` is called mostly by `raycast [2]` and a few times by `valid_position`.

+= Relevance in modern applications
+(Also to answer the presentation question of wheter profiling can be applied for machine learning applications)

+While most tools presented here are focusing on C similar languages and neglecting optimizations to keep the topic moderately simple, the concepts of profiling are still relevant in modern applications.

+Many performance-critical applications are written in C-like languages, yet also higher abstractions such as Python are possible to profile.
+(Especially when using C extensions)

 = On-the-Fly profiling
 This section will describe a conceptual development tool that builds upon profiling.